amacati/dextgen/README.md

 The experiment environments are located in the [envs](envs/) module, the learning algorithm is located under [mp_rl](mp_rl/).
 The grasp optimization routines are organized in the [optim](optim/) module.
 Credit to code from external repositories is given in the individual source files.

+If you have any issues with the installation of MuJoCo and mujoco-py such as the osmesa.h error, see the [instructions](mujoco_install.md) on how to resolve common issues.